 Eating at Monal is one of the best dining experiences you can have in Pakistan.
 Not only is the food splendid, but the view from the top of Margalla hills is also just stunning.
 With the whole of Islamabad beneath your eyes, the food on your table tastes even better.
 You can reach Monal either by trekking or by car.

 If you’re looking for a picnic spot, then the waterfall at Sajikot is the perfect place.
 Reaching Sajikot from Islamabad can take a few hours, but it is totally worth it.
 The waterfall there is at least 50 to 60 feet high.
 The water from the cascade collects into a lake and then continues into a stream.

 We had a BBQ at this spot and had the perfect picnic.
 A few of our party also felt like getting a dip, so we descended into the cool water of the lake.
 The fun we had in the lake was the best time of the trip!

 The dam is probably the best place in Pakistan if you are looking for a cliff diving adventure.
 The cliff isn’t too high, ranging from 10 feet up to maybe 20 feet.
 Being a beginner at cliff diving, it was all I was hoping for and definitely the most fulfilling part of my journey to Khanpur dam.
 And don’t worry, there are always lifeguards and professionals around to look after you!

-Saidpur Village is a small village located by the corner of the city of Islamabad.
+Saidpur Village is a small village located at the corner of the city of Islamabad.
 The village has recently undergone a transformation and has been turned into a tourist spot.
 Restaurants at Saidpur capture the traditional vibe and offer amazing food.
 Beyond the village are again the hills and streams that make so many of the places in Islamabad so beautiful.

 Saidpur also offers rock climbing experience.
 The rock at Saidpur we climbed was a tough one, though it was more fun that I would have thought it would be.